MDIL-SNU/SevenNet/README.md

 Whenever the checkpoint path is the input, this model can be loaded via `7net-0 | SevenNet-0 | 7net-0_11July2024 | SevenNet-0_11July2024` keywords.

-Acknowledgments: This potential was developed with the support of the Samsung Advanced Institute of Technology (SAIT) and utilized the resources of the Samsung SSC-21 cluster.
+**Acknowledgments**: This work was supported by the Neural Processing Research Center program of Samsung Advanced Institute of Technology, Samsung Electronics Co., Ltd. The computations for training models were carried out using the Samsung SSC-21 cluster.

 #### SevenNet-0 (22May2024)
 This model was trained on [`MPF.2021.2.8`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
 This is the model used in [our paper](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00190).